At 6:00 p.m. the meeting is called to order by the President or Designee

 |Red||7 min.||2 min.||3 min.|

-- Who listens specifically for the use of proper grammar and any ‘filler’ words.
+- Listens specifically for the use of proper grammar and any ‘filler’ words.

 - Cobweb Cleaner

-- Who fires up the synapses by providing an educational tip, a tasteful joke, an eloquent quote, or a thoughtful story.
+- Fires up the synapses by providing an educational tip, a tasteful joke, an eloquent quote, or a thoughtful story.
 The longest journey begins with a click to the Resources Page.

 - Word of the Day